danielgaskell/scc/doc/graphics.md

 void Gfx_Text(unsigned short x, unsigned char y, char* text, unsigned char color, char* font);
 ```

 Draws the text string `text` at the pixel coordinates `x`, `y` on the currently active canvas, using color `color` and the font at the address `font`.
 If `font` = 0, the system font will be used.
-No bounds-checking is performed, so be sure that the coordinates are actually valid (including that the text will not overflow the right margin).
+No clipping is performed, so be sure that the coordinates are actually valid (including that the text will not overflow the right margin).

-This routine is a bit slower than the native text-drawing used for controls, mainly because using the system font requires banked memory access.
-The upside is that subsequently refreshing the window is faster, since the text is now part of the canvas and does not need to be redrawn from scratch.
+Drawing text using the system font is a bit slower than using a custom font because of the need for banked memory access.
+(This is the opposite of how system text controls behave, where using the system font is faster.)
+Unlike system controls, it does not matter which segment custom font data is stored in.
 A description of the font format can be found in the SymbOS Developer Documentation; fonts can be created using the SymbOS Font Editor application.

 ### Gfx_Clear()